opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

 For this query, we will combine two constraints to truncate our data:

-* :class:`~tmlt.analytics.constraints.MaxGroupsPerID`: limiting
+* :class:`~tmlt.analytics.constraints.MaxGroupsPerID`: limiting the number of
-  the number of groups (here, distinct books) that any library patron can contribute to
+  groups (here, distinct books) that any library patron can contribute to; and
-* :class:`~tmlt.analytics.constraints.MaxRowsPerGroupPerID`:
+* :class:`~tmlt.analytics.constraints.MaxRowsPerGroupPerID`: limiting the number
-  limiting the number of rows that any library patron can provide for each group.
+  of rows that any library patron can provide for each group.

 We will limit each patron to 5 groups (we only consider the 5 most popular books) and have patrons only appear once per group (we don't want to count the same patron twice for the same book).

 Then, we will create a keyset from our top 5 books and perform a count query: